loiclefevre/dragon/README.md

 Simple to use, it works, it is optimized already, __no__ administrative burdens, develop right away!

-Converged, it means, you get the consistency of a _relational_ database, the _flexibility_ of a JSON database, the simplicity of _Machine Learning_ in the database, the location capabilities of a _spatial_ database, the power of a property _graph_ database, the indexing capabilities of a _full-text_ database, the _automatic elasticity_ as well as the costing model (always free version, pay by the second...) of a cloud native database, the _performance_ of the underlying infrastructure Exadata, the strongest _security_ of the database market, and the vast developer friendly ecosystem brought by Oracle Cloud Infrastructure.
+__[Converged](https://www.youtube.com/watch?v=yBWgb_oh39U)__, it means, you get the consistency of a _relational_ database, the _flexibility_ of a JSON database, the simplicity of _Machine Learning_ in the database, the location capabilities of a _spatial_ database, the power of a property _graph_ database, the indexing capabilities of a _full-text_ database, the _automatic elasticity_ as well as the costing model (always free version, pay by the second...) of a cloud native database, the _performance_ of the underlying infrastructure Exadata, the strongest _security_ of the database market, and the vast developer friendly ecosystem brought by Oracle Cloud Infrastructure.

 Autonomous Database can be: